Being bear aware helps keep people and bears safe

 A black bear sighted by one of our remote wildlife cameras.

-That’s why we concentrate on employee safety and wildlife protection at our oil sands operations in northern Alberta by doing all we can to minimize human-wildlife interactions before they occur.
+That’s why we concentrate on employee safety and wildlife protection at our field operations by doing all we can to minimize human-wildlife interactions before they occur.

-The online training is mandatory for Cenovus employees and highly recommended for third-party contractors who work with us in areas north of Edmonton.
+This online training is available for all Cenovus employees and highly recommended for third-party contractors who work with us at our field operations.
 We also provide external links to resources on bear safety.